 So What Is Sofar Sounds?

-Sofar Sounds is a music event company which was started in 2009.
-They offer concerts all over the world and what makes the experience truly unique is that you can choose the area in which you want to attend a show, but the venue itself is revealed 36 hours before the show through an email.
+Sofar Sounds is a music event company that was started in 2009.
+They offer concerts all over the world, and what makes the experience truly unique is that you can choose the area in which you want to attend a show, but the venue itself is revealed 36 hours before the show through an email.

-Shows can take place in food establishments, parks or even churches and beyond, you never know what to expect!
-When curating shows the team are inclusive and ensures gender and race equality when picking performers.
-The acts that perform at the show (usually 3) are revealed on the day of the show or you can attend without looking at the email or their social media to make the event an even bigger surprise.
+Shows can take place in food establishments, parks, or even churches and beyond; you never know what to expect!
+When curating shows, the team is inclusive and ensures gender and race equality when picking performers.
+The acts that perform at the show (usually 3) are revealed on the day of the show, or you can attend without looking at the email or their social media to make the event an even bigger surprise.

 The Venue: Fabrica